 In this example, the

-repeat-blockattribute is set to
+repeat-block attribute is set to

 yes.
 This causes SSH Tectia Server to try to match all certificates offered

 attribute is omitted, SSH Tectia Server will try only the first certificate, and if it

 In this example, as the last action, access is denied for all

 after other blocks to catch all certificate authentications that

-In the example, users with normal public keys will cause the authentication to end in error because the
+In the example, users with normal public keys will cause the

-allow-undefinedattribute is not set.
+attribute is not set.
 See also the section called “Authentication Examples”.

 Certificate authentication can be restricted using the following